OpenSourcingLaw/ai.law/02-AI_Inputs.md

 A typical, permitted use of Facebook data is [facebook audience insights](https://www.facebook.com/business/insights/tools/audience-insights), an analytics tools that reports on demographics (age and gender breakdowns, education levels and, job titles), preferences (interests and hobbies) and (lifestyyles (including relationship status and location).

+### Best practice for terms of use in data science
+Best practice requires adherence to terms of service, acknowledgement of the distinction between private and public information, and use of quality open data.
+When the legality of webscraping was considered by US Courts in HiQ v Linkedin, LinkedIn was prohibited from enforcing its anti-webscraping terms of use.
+In contrast, Facebook was penalised by the regulator (the FTC) for _not_ enforcing its terms of service with respect to third parties accessing friend's profiles.
+The unifying thread between each of these factual scenarios, _at their very heart_, is the nature of the information concerned, specifcially, private or public data.
+In the LinkedIn case, users clearly marked profiles as 'public'.
+In the Facebook investigation, users who had selected 'private' settings were not protected.
+When looking online for data sources, seek well-maintained, labelled clearly as intended for use, for example with Creative Commons licenses as shown with the G-NAF example dataset.

+### 2.2.2 Datasets and license types
+Datasets available online may have licensing conditions attached to them.
+There are six-broad groups of licenses discussed int his section.

+#### Public Domain
+For data scientists, as users of datasets, public domain signals that the dataset can used freely in their work for commercial and non-commercial purposes alike.
+Whilst attribution is not required, best practice ensures transparency of data sources used.
+Under this licence, the  owner of the work has dedicated tit o the public domain by waiving all their rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
+Examples of public domain licences include:
+* *Public domain* the public domain mark;
+* *CC-0* Creative Commons Public Domain Dedication; and
+* *PDDL* Open Data COmmons Public Domain Dedication and Licence.

+#### Attribution
+Data scientists, as users of the dataset, are required to give appropriate credit to the dataset owner, provide a link to the license, and indicate if changes were made.
+The attribution may be made in any reasonable manner, howeverit is beyond the terms of the licence to suggest the licensor endorses the use in the derivative work.
+Examples include:
+* *CC-BY* Creative Commons by Attribution;
+* *CDLA-Permissive-1.0* Community Data Licence Agreement - Permissive Version 1.0; and
+* *ODC-BY* OPen Data Commons Attribution Licence.

+#### Share-alike
+Any uses of the work must be attributed the original and, further, be distributed under the same license as the original.
+Examples include:
+* *CC-BY-SA* Creative Commons Attribution-ShareAlike 4.0 International;
+* *CDLA-Sharing-1.0*  Community Data Licence Agreement - Sharing, Version 1.0; and
+* *ODC-ODbL* Open Data Commons Open Data Licence.
+Interestingly, in the case of *CDLA-Sharing-1.0*, it does not do not impose any obligations or restrictions on results obtained from computational use of the data.
+In contrast, *ODC-ODbL* requires the distribution of any additions, transformation or changes to the dataset.

+#### Non-commercial
+Allows for use of the work and expresly prohibits it from being used for commercial purposes.
+Examples include:
+* *CC-BY-NC* Creative Commons Attribution-NonCommercial 4.0 International; and
+* *CC-BY-NC-SA* Creative Commons Attribution-NonCommercial-Share-Alike 4.0 International.

+#### Database Only
+License applies to the database only and not its contents or data.

+#### No Derivatives
+No Derivative Works.
+You may not alter, transform, or build upon this work.
+* *CC BY-ND* Creative Commons Attribution-NoDerivatives 4.0 International;
+* *CC-BY-NC-ND* Creative Commons Attribution-NonCOmmercial-NoDerivatives 4.0 International.

-### 2.2.5 Open data
+#### Open data
 Typically in contrast to data held by privately-owned entities, open data is a resource that has terms of service that enables its use.
 The open data movement is a realisation of freedom of information laws.
 These laws require governments to be transparent about their administrative activities.
 The early origins of open data are also attributed to sociologist Robert King Merton who stated in 1942 that the results of research

 Geocoded National Address File (G-NAF)
 G-NAF is an example of a freely available, geocoding dataset that contains all physical addresses in Australia (over 14 million).
 It is the most trusted source of geocoded addresses for Australian businesses and governments.
 G-NAF has a varitey of uses including building suburb profiles, locating nearby services and the management of emergencies through identificaiton of evacuation routes.
 A freely available and well-mainatined version is available on [data.gov.au](https://data.gov.au/dataset/ds-dga-19432f89-dc3a-4ef3-b943-5326ef1dbecc/details?q=G-NAF).
 G-NAF's terms of use are described as [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), that allows the work to be shared and adapted with the requirement of attributing the source.
 There is [one restriction to these terms of use](https://data.gov.au/data/dataset/19432f89-dc3a-4ef3-b943-5326ef1dbecc/resource/9a8f6baa-f790-49a0-84b1-3cb39a6a1b88/download/fact-sheet-open-g-naf-use-restriction.pdf), the database must not be used to compile lists of addresses for the sending of phyical mail or mailouts, unless a second source has been used to verify the address(es) are capable of receiving physical mail.
 Use of well-maintained, open datasets

-### 2.2.6 Best practice for terms of use in data science
-Best practice requires adherence to terms of service, acknowledgement of the distinction between private and public information, and use of quality open data.
-When the legality of webscraping was considered by US Courts in HiQ v Linkedin, LinkedIn was prohibited from enforcing its anti-webscraping terms of use.
-In contrast, Facebook was penalised by the regulator (the FTC) for _not_ enforcing its terms of service with respect to third parties accessing friend's profiles.
-The unifying thread between each of these factual scenarios, _at their very heart_, is the nature of the information concerned, specifcially, private or public data.
-In the LinkedIn case, users clearly marked profiles as 'public'.
-In the Facebook investigation, users who had selected 'private' settings were not protected.
-When looking online for data sources, seek well-maintained, labelled clearly as intended for use, for example with Creative Commons licenses as shown with the G-NAF example dataset.

 ## 2.3 Format
 Data formats have the potential to attract different legal considerations.
 For structured data, it is the structure of the data, or data model, itself that can be the source of liability.
 For unstructured data, the detail lies in the contents of the